 It also aspires to create a dedicated revenue source for housing.

 Unfortunately, the rest of the findings are just buzz words created by a task force that is already profiting from the existing market.
-Realtors, lobbyists, and developers that want to funnel more money there way.
+Real estate salesmen, lobbyists, and developers that want to funnel more money there way.

 Initiate another study.
 That’s going to cost money.